ethresearch/sharding-p2p-poc/docs/tracer.md

 $ docker run -d --name jaeger -p 6831:6831/udp -p 6832:6832/udp -p 5778:5778 -p 16686:16686 -p 14268:14268 jaegertracing/all-in-one:latest
 ```

+**NOTE**: For trace `RPCServer` to show up in the UI, the rpc server needs to terminate first in order for the span to finish.

 ### snapshots of the tracer UI

 #### Search by service